Martinelli signs new long-term Arsenal deal

 The 19-year-old joined the London club from Ituano last July and has scored 10 goals in 26 appearances in his first season in England.

-Arsenal have rewarded the Brazil Under-23 international with a new deal two days after fellow teenager Bukayo Saka committed his future to the Premier League side.
+Arsenal has rewarded the Brazil Under-23 international with a new deal two days after fellow teenager Bukayo Saka committed his future to the Premier League side.

 Martinelli will not play again this season after undergoing knee surgery, but Gunners head coach Mikel Arteta believes he has a bright future.